localstack/docs/content/en/tutorials/iam-policy-stream/index.md

 linkTitle: "Generate IAM Policies with LocalStack IAM Policy Stream"
 weight: 15
 description: >
-  Learn how to generate IAM policies for your AWS API requests on your local machine using LocalStack's IAM Policy Stream.s
+  Learn how to generate IAM policies for your AWS API requests on your local machine using LocalStack's IAM Policy Stream.
 type: tutorials
 services:
 - s3